 Spray Type for Use in Counterflow Designs: Spray type distribution system shall consist of steel pipe connection, schedule 40 PVC spray header and branches and removable ABS spray nozzles.
 The spray header, branches and nozzles shall be easily removed for cleaning purposes.

-Fill: The cooling tower fill shall be PVC of crossfluted design with a minimum thickness of [15] [Insert thickness] mils before forming.
+Fill: The cooling tower fill shall be PVC of cross-fluted design with a minimum thickness of [15] [Insert thickness] mils before forming.
 The fill shall be self-extinguishing for fire resistance with a flame spread rating of 15 or less per ASTM E84-81a.
 The fill shall be resistant to rot, decay, or biological attack.

 Eliminators: Provide drift eliminators constructed entirely of inert PVC.
 Maximum drift rate shall be less than 0.005% of the circulating water rate.